Avoiding Common Pitfalls When Creating Your Practice’s Charge Master: Tips for Compliance and Effective Use of RVU and CPT Data

 To keep billing practices current and compliant, updates to the charge master and CPT codes should be conducted annually, aligning with Medicare updates or when significant changes in operational costs occur.

-Common Pitfalls in Charge Master Management
+Common Pitfalls to Avoid When Creating Your Practice’s Charge Master

 Managing a charge master effectively is crucial for ensuring accurate billing and preventing revenue loss.
 However, several common pitfalls can complicate this process: